CaedenZ/distractionModel/README.md

 > Reddy, T.K. et. al, 2019.
 Autoencoding Convolutional Representations for Real-Time Eye-Gaze Detection.

 > Rodzi, A.h. et. al., 2018.
 Vision based Eye Closeness Classification for Driver’s Distraction and Drowsiness Using PERCLOS and Support Vector Machines: Comparative Study between RGB and Grayscale Images.

+# Setting up the project on your device

+Open Anaconda Prompt:

+1) conda create -n tarkeez
+2) conda activate tarkeez
+3) conda install python
+4) conda install pip
+5) python -m pip install "tensorflow"
+6) conda install -c conda-forge dlib
+7) pip install opencv-python
+8) pip install playsound==1.2.2
+9) "Enter the project directory on your PC"

+Run the program on your device and see your camera:

+10) python run_local_cv.py

+Run the program on your device in the background:

+11) python run_local_cv.py --run_background True